gigapixel/atom-project-cylon-snippets/README.md

 Atom project-cylon snippets
 ===========================

-Add project-cylon syntax and snippets to atom
+Add project-cylon syntax and snippets to Atom